Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Genasi.md

 As a fire genasi, you have inherited the volatile mood and keen mind of the efreet.
 You tend toward impatience and making snap judgments.
 Rather than hide your distinctive appearance, you exult in it.

 Nearly all fire genasi are feverishly hot as if burning inside, an impression reinforced by flaming red, coal-black, or ash-gray skin tones.
-The more human-looking have fiery red hair that writhes under extreme emotion, while more exotic specimens spot actual flames dancing on their heads.
+The more [[Humans|human]]-looking have fiery red hair that writhes under extreme emotion, while more exotic specimens spot actual flames dancing on their heads.
 Fire genasi voices sound like crackling flames, and their eyes flare when angered.
 Some are accompanied by the faint scent of brimstone.

 _**Ability Score Increase.**_ Your Intelligence score increases by 1.